Halunks/freshgarden/README.md

 # Purpose
 Freshgarden is the result of a three week sprint with 3 junior web developers.
 Freshgarden resolves around the idea of trading food from consumer to consumer.
-A key feature is to let people connect to like-minded people via a social board an a chat. this repository is the foundation for a minimal viable product (MVP).
+A key feature is to let people connect to like-minded people via a social board and a chat.
+This repository is the foundation for a minimal viable product (MVP).

 # Impressions
 ![Homepage](./frontend/src/assets/freshgarden_homepage.png "Home Page")